-Eeking out a living while having time to devote to your craft can be a juggling act.
-There are only so many hours in a day and finding the time and energy to work on side projects can leave you uninspired at best.
+There are only so many hours in a day and finding the time and energy to work on side projects can leave you exhausted.
 But before you hang your “aspiring” hat on the shelf there are ways to find time to freelance while still maintaining your day to day.
-And with dedication and some sleepless nights you can grow your part-time passion into a full-time life.
+With dedication and a few sleepless nights you can grow your part-time passion into a full-time life.

-The moral of this small tale is that freelancing on the side is a viable option and when you have an immense passion, the reward will far exceed the commitment.
+The moral of this small tale is that freelancing on the side is a viable option.
+When you have an immense passion, the reward will far exceed the commitment.
 While I literally jumped head first into part-timing, I’ve learned a few lessons.

 Organization is your Best Friend; Caffeine is a close second

 You are Clark Kent by day, Superwoman by night!
 In order to keep track of invoices, client communications and your sanity, organization is going to be your best friend.
 Channel your inner Virgo and make a vow to be organized to a fault.

 Also, the cliche that entrepreneurs don’t sleep is the truth.
 You heard it hear first.
 Grab a cup of coffee and join us at the freelancers’ table.